whizsid/osm-to-sql/README.md

 ## Table mappings

-All tables have foreign key constrations.
+All tables have foreign key constraints and all tables will creating automatically with these SQL files.
 And please import with the following order when you importing to your database server.

 ```
     1.nodes